-14. Triage Meetings
+Triage Meetings

-Each team will hold a weekly triage meeting with the instructor and/or the teaching assistant.
+Each team will hold a weekly triage meeting with their teaching assistant.
 Attendance by every team member is required.
 Almost no excuses for absences will be accepted.
 Attendance will be a factor in your grade.
 Attendance will be a factor in your grade comprising 5% of your final grade.
-Up to one full percentage point may be deducted for each unexcused absence.
+Up to one full percentage point may be deducted for each unexcused absence at triage meetings.

 One or two triage meetings may be missed in the case of job interviews.
-In order to be excused, you must supply the instructor and the teaching assistant in advance with the meeting date to be missed, the name of the company, the name and contact information (email and phone number) of your recruiter.
+In order to be excused, you must supply the instructor and your teaching assistant in advance with the meeting date to be missed, the name of the company, the name and contact information (email and phone number) of your recruiter.

-The Capstone Experience Lab Sponsored By Urban Science The lab is 3352 Engineering Building.
+16. The Capstone Experience Lab Sponsored By Urban Science

+The lab is 3352 Engineering Building

 The Capstone Experience Lab has a key code lock, which we will give to you.
-Each team will be assigned two PC's, one to be used as a server and one to be used as a development machine.
-The choice of operating system-most likely Windows or Linux-will be up to the team and depend on the needs of the client and the experience of the team.
+Each team will be assigned iMacs and a rack-mounted server if required.
 Each team will be completely responsible for its machines, including building them, maintaining them, securing them (both internally and externally), and backing them up.